laxuanlinh/awscertifieddev/revisionnote.md

   - During immutable deployment, another ASG is created which can cause running out of on-demand instance limit

 ## The provisioned write capacity for each GSI must be equal or greater than the base table, otherwise throttling can occur

+## System with different components that scale separately on `Beanstalk`?
+  - Best to deploy components to different `Beanstalk` environments because each environment is optimized for a type of application.
+  - By specifying different tier for different components, `Beanstalk` can use the right capacity and scale accordingly

+## To set alert on `CloudWatch` using `CLI`, use `put-metric-data` command